syvita/sypool/README.md

 # MetaPool

-The first STX mining pool!
+the first STX mining pool!

 ---

-## How it works
+## how it works

 mining STX tokens is a game of numbers. in order to mine profitably, an estimated ~1BTC is required initially. many people don't have 1BTC to throw at a new miner, so i made this!